olliebrownlow/fill-the-canvas/README.md

 `?` :- Shows in program help
 ### User stories

-- As a user I want to be able to quit the program
+- As a user, I want to be able to quit the program
 - As a user, I want to be able to create a new canvas of any size I choose (up to 250 x 250).
 - As a user, I want to be able to see my canvas.
 - As a user, I want to be able to change the colour of individual pixels.